gmenuel/puppet-syncthing/README.md

 ##### `instance_name`

-The name of the instance that should be told about this device, as passed to the `instances` parameter on the `syncthing` class.
+The name of the instance that should be told about this folder, as passed to the `instances` parameter on the `syncthing` class.
 Mandatory parameter.

 ##### `id`